|

 Conservation and management measures |

 EU Council regulations are self-executing for all European Member States.
-That

 Council Reg.
-EC No. 1626/94 and
+EC No. 1626/94

-impacting on other community fishery fleets (Cfr. par.
-4.2 for details on
+without impacting on other community fishery fleets.

-The Government of the Republic of Slovenia has
+Government of the Republic of Slovenia has the legal obligation to devise and

-a six-year period.
 Such program must include the following particulars:

 -